deepbodra97/ethereum-sports-betting/README.md

 	 2. Using this, the admin can get the ether transferred to his address.

 ## Guidelines to test the demo
+1. Import this private key `ed6d7422eb57924e8b6d071ae87f226638f28cee56447a16f5cdfc39325b687b` into your metamask account.
+Using this key you can test the admin only features.
+A few humble requests:
+	1. Don't steal the fake ethers in the account
+	2. Use only 1 ether while testing because there aren't many
+2. Whitelist the url of the website in metamask (as shown in the dependencies)

 ## Dependencies